ECB extends emergency funding for Greek banks by about 5 billion euros

-ATHENS The European Central Bank has further raised the cap on emergency funding for Greek banks by about 5 billion euros (4 billion pounds) to 65 billion euros, Greek central bank and government officials told Reuters on Thursday.
+ATHENS The European Central Bank has further raised the cap on emergency funding for Greek banks by about 5 billion euros to 65 billion euros, Greek central bank and government officials told Reuters on Thursday.

 The emergency liquidity assistance facility - on which Greek banks rely for funding after direct access to ECB funding was cut off - was extended for a week until next Wednesday, Feb.
 18, the central bank official said.